-Finding users on Facebook, Linkedin and Twitter
+Finding users on Facebook, Linkedin, and Twitter

 The golden three networks, LinkedIn, Twitter, and Facebook, are all huge databases of people you want to consider manually using to search for your person.
 Each one can be tweaked slightly to make the search a little more effective.
 For example, Facebook offers some great filters as part of the search, Twitter has some great filter searching similar to Facebook as well as an advanced search page.
-Still not getting any luck? these networks allow you to limit a search based on location or organisation (if you know this kind of detail).
+Still not getting any luck? these networks allow you to limit a search based on location or organization (if you know this kind of detail).

-Expert advice from us: We’ve found that people like to use a combination of own names in their email addresses or Expert advice from us: We’ve found that people like to use a combination of their own names in their email addresses or usernames and add a number at the end of them.
+Expert advice from us: We’ve found that people like to use a combination of their own names in their email addresses or Expert advice from us: We’ve found that people like to use a combination of their own names in their email addresses or usernames and add a number at the end of them.
 So, be patient and try various combinations (if you know their full name).

-Unfortunately, Facebook and Twitter do allow you to stop people from finding you via the public search unless you’re a friend of a friend.
+Unfortunately, Facebook and Twitter do allow you to stop people from finding you via public search unless you’re a friend of a friend.
 However, if you know the person’s email address or phone number, you can still find them sometimes if you log out of your own profile and try the public search (only works if you know their email or phone number).

-The people lookup tool on UserSearch.org has some pretty advanced lookup methods and can search hundreds of social networks, dating sites, and crypto sites within the click of a button.
+The people lookup tool on UserSearch.org has some pretty advanced lookup methods and can search hundreds of social networks, dating sites, and crypto sites with the click of a button.
 This is very handy for those who are not quite sure what the username or email is, and need to try multiple combinations.

 Search Engines to find someone online

 The great thing about the internet is everything is pretty much public.
 Unless the owners of websites have configured their robots.txt file to completely stop search engines from crawling and gathering their data, the data will have been sucked up into their vast databases.
-If you’re not getting much luck with Google, we suggest you try out some of the other leading search engines such as DuckDuckGo, Bing, Dogpile, WebCrawler, or our favourite, Way Back Machine.
+If you’re not getting much luck with Google, we suggest you try out some of the other leading search engines such as DuckDuckGo, Bing, Dogpile, WebCrawler, or our favorite, Way Back Machine.
 Google is great, but it’s still pretty new compared to some of these, and what you may be looking for is now private but was once public (which the older search engines have picked up).